micro-ROS/micro-ROS.github.io/_docs/concepts/build_system/index.md

 The **micro_ros_setup** tool allows compiling and generating images that contain micro-ROS apps for the [supported hardware](/docs/overview/hardware/) boards and [RTOSes](/docs/concepts/rtos/).

 As the **micro_ros_setup** package can be installed like any other ROS 2 package, its usage will be through the ROS 2 CLI tool.
-Compiling, generating an image and flashing it on a board can be done just with four ROS 2 commands.A detailed description about the usage of this package can be found in the [tutorial section](/docs/tutorials/core/first_application_linux/).
+Compiling, generating an image and flashing it on a board can be done just with four ROS 2 commands.
+A detailed description about the usage of this package can be found in the [tutorial section](/docs/tutorials/core/first_application_rtos/).

 ### micro-ROS client